Tom Tugendhat: Backbenches (2015–2022)

-In February 2018, Tugendhat praised Saudi Arabia's Crown Prince Mohammed bin Salman: "He is rightly showing a vision for Saudi Arabia that sees her taking her place as a player in the global economy and I think that is incredibly positive, not just for Saudi Arabia, but for the world."

-Under Tugendhat's chairmanship the Foreign Affairs Committee has focused on British foreign policy priorities after Brexit.
-Other significant enquiries have covered: the implications of China's growing role in the international system, the UK's relationship with India, and the Responsibility to Protect.
+In February 2018, Tugendhat praised Saudi Arabia's Crown Prince Mohammed bin Salman.
+He stated: "He is rightly showing a vision for Saudi Arabia that sees her taking her place as a player in the global economy and I think that is incredibly positive, not just for Saudi Arabia, but for the world."
+Under Tugendhat's chairmanship, the Foreign Affairs Committee focused on British foreign policy priorities after Brexit.
+Other significant enquiries have covered: the implications of China's growing role in the international system, India–United Kingdom relations, and the Responsibility to Protect.

 On 21 May 2018, the Foreign Affairs Committee published a report on Russian corruption and the UK.
 This drew attention to the ability of President Vladimir Putin and his allies to launder assets through London, and called on the UK Government to "show stronger political leadership in ending the flow of dirty money into the UK".
 The report criticised the law firm Linklaters for its unwillingness to give evidence to the committee about the nature of working in the Russian Federation at that time.

+At the 2019 general election, Tugendhat was again re-elected, seeing his share of the vote fall slightly to 62.8 per cent, but with an increased majority of 26,941.
 Tugendhat has "never made a secret of his ambitions to be Prime Minister one day."
 In January 2022, he stated he would consider running for the office of Prime Minister if Boris Johnson stood down.
-The following month, he suggested expelling all Russian citizens from the UK in response to Russia's invasion of Ukraine subsequently clarifying that he meant "all Russian citizens connected to the Putin regime.
+The following month, he suggested expelling all Russian citizens from the UK in response to Russia's invasion of Ukraine, subsequently clarifying that he meant "all Russian citizens connected to the Putin regime.
 It's not a blanket expulsion".
-In July 2022, Tugendhat ran in the Conservative Party leadership election, following Prime Minister Boris Johnson's resignation, and was eliminated in the third round of parliamentary voting with 31 votes.
+In July 2022, Tugendhat ran in the first Conservative Party leadership election of that year, following Prime Minister Boris Johnson's resignation, and was eliminated in the third round of parliamentary voting with 31 votes.
 His campaign raised £120,000.

-Minister of State for Security
+Security Minister (2022–2024)

-On 6 September 2022, he was appointed Minister of State for Security in the Home Office as part of Liz Truss's cabinet.
+On 6 September 2022, Tugendhat was appointed Minister of State for Security in the Home Office as part of Liz Truss's cabinet; he had supported Truss's candidacy over her rival Rishi Sunak.
 He was retained in this role by the Sunak government.
+In this role he continued taking a hawkish position on the People's Republic of China and, equally, the PRC has maintained travel bans against him.
+Tugendhat commissioned the National Cyber Security Centre to investigate ways that TikTok may compromise Britain's national security.

+In June 2023, Tugendhat decided to join official talks with a government minister of Taiwan, breaking convention on the topic of mutual security interests.
+In the same month, his office announced that China had shut down its Chinese police overseas service stations in the UK, though their existence had been consistently denied by the Chinese embassy.
+With security within his portfolio, Tugendhat was left to decide on permitting protests during the Coronation of Charles III and Camilla, which he allowed.